Mudlarks International Residency

 Pauline Mayers (Writer & Theatre maker)

-Lynn T Musiol (Theatre maker) Nominated by Schaubühne
+Lynn T Musiol (Theatre maker) Supported by Schaubühne

-Natasha Nixon (Theatre Director & Performance Practitioner) Nominated by Activate Performing Arts
+Natasha Nixon (Theatre Director & Performance Practitioner) Supported by Activate Performing Arts

 Sonny Nwachukwu (Writer & Director) Nominated by Queens Theatre Hornchurch